Southampton Middle School, Bel Air, MD

 To inform the sixth graders at Southampton Middle School with additional information, ten team 8-B students are selected by the team teachers to present a 20 minute assembly.
 These students come to school ten times at 7:00am and work until 8:00am to create their group presentation.
 They use Power-point to develop their presentation and create handouts for the sixth graders.
 Throughout the assembly, the student presenters answer audience questions, have the sixth graders take notes and do calculations to find out how many acres of American Civil War Battlefield are destroyed every day, week, month and year.
 At the end of the presentation, Mr. Rinehart has the audience thank the presenters, discusses the Service Learning aspect of the project and how the sixth graders can become involved.

-Our T-shirt contest begins in November with the students of Southampton Middle School working on their entries.
-The contest is completely voluntary and the participants must have their entries turned in to Mr. Rinehart the day before Thanksgiving break starts.
+Our former T-shirt contest began in November with the students of Southampton Middle School working on their entries.
+The contest was completely voluntary and the participants turned in their entries to Mr. Rinehart the day before Thanksgiving break.

 TWO ENTRIES FOR THE 2010 T-SHRIT CONTEST

-Beginning in December the students and staff of Southampton Middle School can vote for their favorite T-shirt entries during lunch.
-Students from all four eighth grade teams take turns collecting money during their assigned lunch period.
-Every penny collected counts as a vote and at the end of December the drawings earning the most votes move on to the “ Top 5 ” finals in January.
+Beginning in December the students and staff of Southampton Middle School voted for their favorite T-shirt entries during lunch.
+Students from all four eighth grade teams took turns collecting money during their assigned lunch period.
+Every penny collected counted as a vote and at the end of December the drawings earning the most votes move on to the “ Top 5 ” finals in January.

-When the voting begins in January, each drawing begins with a zero balance.
-The entry with the most money collected during January is our winner.
-During the month of February, we allow the students, parents and staff of S.M.S. to purchase T-shirts.
-We try to make at least $5.00 from the sale of each T-shirt.
+When the voting began in January, each drawing began with a zero balance.
+The entry with the most money collected during January was our winner.
+During the month of February, we allowed the students, parents and staff of S.M.S. to purchase T-shirts.
+We would try to make at least $5.00 from the sale of each T-shirt.

 2009 – T-SHIRT CONTEST WINNER – FRONT and BACK OF THE SHIRT